CircuitModelView

 circuit solver to use

-get_smatrix(wavelengths, temperature=None, debug=False, validate_netlist=True, progress_bar=False, verbose=False)
+get_smatrix(wavelengths, temperature=None, debug=False, validate_netlist=True, progress_bar=False, verbose=False, spice_path=None, flavor='spice')

-Run a simple frequency-domain simulation of the circuit model in Caphe, returning an S-matrix for all the outside terms.
+Run a frequency-domain simulation of the circuit model in Caphe, returning an S-matrix for all the outside terms.

 Parameters: